timmc/commapps/setup.md

-# OS
+# Initial setup for hosts

-- Regular servers: Debian 10 (Buster) - stable
+## OS installation

-- Raspberry Pi: Raspbian Buster
+### Raspberry Pi

-## Raspberry Pi
+Manual bootstrap:

-### Manual bootstrap
+- Download latest Raspberry Pi OS (previously known as Raspbian) from here, preferably the Lite version: Raspberry Pi OS Lite

-- Write 2017-11-29-raspbian-stretch-lite.img to SD card
+    - Last tested with `stretch`
-    - UPDATE: Get buster instead
+- Write .img to SD card
 - Connect SD card, component video, keyboard, and power
 - Log in: pi/raspberry (may need to hit enter to see prompt)
 - `sudo raspi-config`